mikewest/fallow/data/articles/2006/04/new-server.markdown

 ArticleID:  9
 Published:  1144269000
 Modified:   1144582985
-Title:      New Server, New Design
+Title:      "New Server, New Design"
-Slug:       new-server
+Slug:       "new-server"
-OneLine:    I've redesigned, and moved the site to a new server.
-Exciting, eh?
+OneLine:    "I've redesigned, and moved the site to a new server.
+Exciting, eh?"
 Tags:
     - Personal
     - TextPattern